-111-112.
-DANIEL AND THE REVELATION.
-An advanced course on the historical setting and significance of these books.
-Church history is studied in relation to the prophetic features of these books to provide the student with a clearer insight into contemporary religious conditions.
-Three credits; autumn, winter; M.W.F., 8:25.
+112. THE REVELATION.
+An advanced course on the historical setting and significance of the book.
+Church history is studied in relation to the prophetic features of the book to provide the student with a clearer insight into contemporary religious conditions.
+Three credits; winter; M.W.F., 8:25.